+Camperdown to Noorat Mortlake to Noorat/Camperdown

-Mortlake to Noorat/Camperdown Cobden to Camperdown Terang to Camperdown Lismore to Camperdown
+Cobden to Noorat Cobden to Camperdown Terang to Noorat Terang to Camperdown Lismore/Derrinallum to Noorat Lismore to Camperdown

 If your child lives in an area further out from these townships, they may need to catch a state-run school bus before they catch a Mercy bus, therefore, you will need to complete a PTVic (Public Transport Victoria) bus form on their behalf.
 This form can be obtained from the College office by request.